twurple/twurple/packages/common/README.md

 # ⚠ WARNING

 This is a future version still in development.
-For a stable version, check out [the `twitch-common` package](https://www.npmjs.com/package/twitch-common).
+For a stable version, check out [the `@twurple/common` package](https://www.npmjs.com/package/@twurple/common).

 # Twurple - Authentication